 - Moreland Secondary Cross - sectional (PDF 1Mb)

 We are committed to the ongoing professional development of students preparing for a career in Youth Work.
-We provide opportunities for placement for university students as well as placement/work experience for secondary students.
+We provide placement opportunities for students at University and TAFE.
+We also host secondary school students for Work Experience.

 - Attending Network Meetings